-Under the Heavy Vehicle National Law (HVNL), everyone in the supply chain has an obligation to ensure breaches of road transport laws do not occur.
+Parties in the supply chain under the Heavy Vehicle National Law (HVNL) have an obligation to ensure breaches of road transport laws do not occur.
 Duty holders need to make sure that their action or inaction does not contribute to or encourage breaches of the HVNL.
 If a party’s actions, inactions or demands cause or contribute to an offence, they can be held legally accountable.

 Put simply: influence = responsibility = legal liability.